If your employer has been negatively impacted by the COVID-19 pandemic, you know that a permanent layoff may be pending.

 Quarterly financial reports ("10-Q reports" in SEC-speak) and an annual report ("10-K reports") are published on a regular schedule.
 Get access at your public library, the SEC Website (via EDGAR), or commercial Websites like AnnualReports.com.

 A company's annual report is audited by an outside accounting firm, which should make them trustworthy, but quarterly reports are not usually audited by outsiders so they are viewed as less reliable.

 Look at the profits and read the footnotes.
 See what the executives are being paid, and how much of the company's stock that they hold are they selling.
 Low profits, and the executives (more than 1 or 2!) dumping all or most of their stock are bad signs.

 Pay attention to the dates covered by the reports you are reviewing!
 These reports document past performance which may, or may NOT, be a good indicator of the future.

-If the stock price consistently keeps dropping over many months (or years!), that's not a good sign.
+If the employer is a company with publicly-traded shares of stock, watch the price of the stock.
+Stock price consistently dropping over many months (or years!) is not a good sign.
 The stock market may be wrong, but it may be right...

 Often, even with prosperous companies, layoffs may be triggered when a company (or division/section of a company) is purchased by another company.

 When 2 companies are combined, some job functions are duplicated - 2 HR staffs, 2 financial staffs, 2 sales organizations, etc. Both sets of staffs are not usually needed, and, typically, the company which was acquired is the one in which people lose their jobs.
 But, sometimes, management decides that the acquired company has a better staff, so no one should feel particularly secure during an acquisition - either the acquirer or the acquired.